Leandro Antonetti

-Leandro Antonetti López (born 13 January 2003) is a Puerto Rican footballer who plays for Spanish club Polvorín FC.
+Leandro Antonetti López (born 13 January 2003) is a Puerto Rican professional footballer who plays for Primeira Liga club Estrela da Amadora.
 Mainly a forward, he can also play as a winger.
+Born in Spain, he plays for the Puerto Rico national team.

 Club career

 Youth career

 Born in Murcia when his father was playing in Spain, Antonetti began playing football in the Puerto Rican club Caguas Bairoa before moving to Conquistadores de Guaynabo.
 His impressions at the 2013 MIC Tournament led him to a move to Spanish club ED Xuventude Oroso.
 In 2019, he was signed by CD Lugo for their academy.

 Lugo

 In November 2021, Antonetti was called up by Lugo's first team for a Copa del Rey match against AD Unión Adarve, but he was only an unused substitute.
-On 20 May 2022, after scoring eleven goals for the reserves and helping in their first-ever promotion to the Segunda División RFEF, he made his professional debut with Lugo's first team in the Segunda División, coming on as an 80th-minute substitute for Diego Alende in a 0–1 away loss against Real Zaragoza.
+On 20 May 2022, after scoring eleven goals for the reserves and helping in their first-ever promotion to the Segunda Federación, he made his professional debut with Lugo's first team in the Segunda División, coming on as an 80th-minute substitute for Diego Alende in a 0–1 away loss against Real Zaragoza.